 1 covered school building for an academic purpose.
-2 (C) A resolution, adopted by the board of the charter school or 3 state educational institution stating that the board of the

-(m) If the department does not receive any preliminary requests to purchase or lease a covered school building within the time frame described in subsection (1)(1), the department shall send notification to the school corporation that the department has not received any preliminary requests to purchase or lease the covered school building.
-Upon receipt of the notification under this subsection, the school corporation may sell or otherwise dispose of the covered school building in accordance with IC 36-1-11, IC 20-25-4-14, and IC 20-26-5-4(a)(7).

-(n) If only one (1) charter school submits a preliminary request to purchase or lease the covered school building, the department shall notify the school corporation of the identity of the charter school and direct the school corporation to complete a sale or lease to the charter school in accordance with subsection (r).
-In the event that two (2) or more charter schools submit a preliminary request to purchase or lease a covered school building within the time frame described in subsection (1)(1), the department shall send notification to each interested person and the school corporation that the department has received two (2) or more preliminary requests under this section.
-An authorizer committee shall be established, with each statewide authorizer that has authorized one (1) or more charter schools appointing a representative, and the committee shall establish the chairperson and procedures for the committee.
-Within sixty (60) days of receiving notice under this subsection, the committee shall select which charter school may proceed under subsection (r) to purchase or lease the covered school building or determine if two (2) or more charter schools should co-locate within the covered school building.
-The committee shall base the committee's decision on the following criteria:

-- (1) Preference shall be given to existing charter schools that have a proven track record of student academic performance. - (2) If two (2) or more charter schools of proven academic performance are competing and only one (1) charter school is operating in the county in which the covered school building is located, the charter school in the same county as the covered school building shall be given preference.
+2 (C) A resolution, adopted by the board of the charter school or 3 state educational institution stating that the board of the 4 charter school or state educational institution has determined 5 that, after the charter school or state educational institution has 6 made any necessary repairs or modifications, the covered 7 school building will be sufficient to meet the charter school's 8 or state educational institution's needs and can be operated 9 within the charter school's or state educational institution's 10 budget.
+11 (m) If the department does not receive any preliminary requests to 12 purchase or lease a covered school building within the time frame 13 described in subsection $(1)(1)$, the department shall send notification to 14 the school corporation that the department has not received any 15 preliminary requests to purchase or lease the covered school building.
+16 Upon receipt of the notification under this subsection, the school 17 corporation may sell or otherwise dispose of the covered school 18 building in accordance with IC 36-1-11, IC 20-25-4-14, and 19 IC 20-26-5-4(a)(7).
+20 (n) If only one (1) charter school submits a preliminary request to 21 purchase or lease the covered school building, the department shall 22 notify the school corporation of the identity of the charter school and 23 direct the school corporation to complete a sale or lease to the charter 24 school in accordance with subsection (r).
+In the event that two (2) or 25 more charter schools submit a preliminary request to purchase or lease 26 a covered school building within the time frame described in 27 subsection $(1)(1)$, the department shall send notification to each 28 interested person and the school corporation that the department has 29 received two (2) or more preliminary requests under this section.
+An 30 authorizer committee shall be established, with each statewide 31 authorizer that has authorized one (1) or more charter schools 32 appointing a representative, and the committee shall establish the 33 chairperson and procedures for the committee.
+Within sixty (60) days 34 of receiving notice under this subsection, the committee shall select 35 which charter school may proceed under subsection (r) to purchase or 36 lease the covered school building or determine if two (2) or more 37 charter schools should co-locate within the covered school building.
+38 The committee shall base the committee's decision on the following 39 criteria: 40 (1) Preference shall be given to existing charter schools that have 41 a proven track record of student academic performance.
+12 (2) If two (2) or more charter schools of proven academic performance are competing and only one (1) charter school is operating in the county in which the covered school building is operating in the county in which the covered school building is located, the charter school in the same county as the covered school building shall be given preference.